• Skip to main content

 How an MSW Affects Earning Potential

 A social worker’s earning potential also depends on their area of practice.
-According to the BLS, the 2021 median pay for all social workers was $50,390 per year.
+According to the BLS, the 2024 median pay for all social workers was $61,330 per year per year.
 However, social workers in certain industries can earn a much higher salary.
-For example, school, child and family social workers who are employed in elementary or secondary schools have an annual mean wage of $65,080.
+For example, healthcare social workers who work in hospitals, medical clinics and residential care facilities have an annual mean wage of $67,430.

 What’s the financial impact of career satisfaction?